Writing Style Guidelines

 Capitalize, without quotation marks, when referring to the Scriptures in the Old Testament or the New Testament.
 Capitalize also related terms such as the Gospels, Gospel of St. Mark, the Scriptures, the Holy Scriptures.
 Lowercase biblical in all uses.
 Lowercase bible as a nonreligious term: My dictionary is my bible.
 Do not abbreviate individual books of the Bible.

 Avoid unnecessary capitals.
-Words that should be capitalized include proper nouns, proper names, composition titles, proper course titles and titles used in certain ways.
+Words that should be capitalized include proper nouns, proper names, composition titles, and proper course titles.
 (See “titles” for more detail).

 Words that should not be capitalized include seasons (including semester designations), academic degrees and academic classes (freshman, sophomore, etc.)